 Plastic lenses are lighter than traditional glass lenses but they scratch more easily.
 Scratched lenses can be irritating for the wearer and look unsightly.
 Scratch-resistant coatings are available to protect against damage and prolong lens life.

-Multi-coated lenses uncorporate a combination of coatings - anti-reflection, scratch-resistant, water repellent and UV - to combine to improve the properies of your spectacles.
+Multi-coated lenses incorporate a combination of coatings - anti-reflection, scratch-resistant, water repellent and UV - to combine to improve the properties of your spectacles.

 We have access to one of the largest selections of quality lenses in the country, all at very competitive prices. we will be pleased to discuss your requirements in more detail and demonstrate the various lens types for you.